EL-Attention: Memory Efficient Lossless Attention for Generation: Experiments

 In Table~\ref{table.batch_size}, compared with multi-head attention without cache, when using the same batch size 32, speed is 3x by using cache, speed is 4.2x by using EL-attention.
 Our method can further enlarge speed gain to 15.1x when batch size grows to 320.
 Here are two explanations why bigger batch increases speed: 1) higher arithmetic intensity from more calculations per memory movement; 2) longer execution time per instruction, which mitigates latency between CPU and GPU communication.
 As expected, among the three methods, multi-head attention with cache consumes the most memory, therefore, supports the smallest batch size.
 While EL-attention can support batch size up to 320, multi-head attention without cache will be OOM at batch size 128, because it re-computes states for all previously generated tokens at each step, which consumes more run-time memory.
 Multi-head attention without cache has no speed gain by increasing batch size since it already has high arithmetic intensity and long execution time per instruction even in small batch size.
 However, most of these calculations are duplicated efforts.

 We compare cache sizes required for storing input related model states between multi-head attention and EL-attention in Table~\ref{table.cache_size}.
-Our method only stores encoder output, memory size is 96x smaller compared to multi-head attention.
+Our method only stores encoder output, so the memory size is 96x smaller compared to multi-head attention.
 Refer to Figure~\ref{figure.incremental} for the relationship between encoder output and key-value pairs.
-These numbers are calculated with half precision, batch size 4 for a model having 12 decoder layers and 1024 model dimension, like BART$_{\textrm{large}}$.
+These numbers are calculated based on BART$_{\textrm{large}}$ and half precision.